 Wall boards: 50 years; frame: 5 years

-The wilderness series offers two low profile, back-country toilet building options, with partial walls (for some privacy) or no walls, and can still accommodate either a Decompose or Waste Away system.
+The Wilderness series offers two low-profile, backcountry toilet building options: partial walls (for some privacy) or no walls.
+These structures can accommodate either a Decompose or Waste Away system.

-Wilderness Act compliant; pre-fab; lightweight; recycled materials; durable
+Wilderness Act compliant; prefab; lightweight, long-lasting materials; durable

 Partial or no privacy